 The aforementioned adaptogens are great for giving you energy and keeping cortisol down, helping you sleep.
 However, if poor sleep is really an intractable issue, consider valerian.
 Valerian, if taken regularly, improves the quality of sleep.
 So, even if you get just a couple hours of sleep, it helps make them deeper and more restful.

 8. Book yourself for acupuncture.

 Acupuncture is great for relieving the stresses and strains of life and can help calm or energize you, depending on what you need.
 Your acupuncturist will become your best friend, as you discover the benefits of this ancient healing art.

 9. Always eat a healthy breakfast.

-With all the cookies, drinks and parties at the office and during evening affairs, one thing you can control is breakfast.
+With all the cookies, drinks, and parties at the office and with friends, one thing you can control is breakfast.
 Keep this meal super healthy to keep you going throughout the day.
-For example, blend together a fruit smoothie of protein powder, prebiotic powder, oat bran, coconut oil and a handful of spinach to kick start your morning.
+For example, blend together a fruit smoothie of protein powder, prebiotic powder, oat bran, coconut oil, and a handful of spinach to kick start your morning.